Pellamtho Panenti: Production

 After the success of his previous film Pellam Oorelithe, director S. V. Krishna Reddy thought of a film with similar background.
 Kalyani, who did a native Telugu girl in successful movies like Vasantham, Kabaddi Kabaddi, Avunu Valliddaru Ishtapaddaru was chosen for a critical role for this film.

 Music

 Music for this film is composed by the director S. V. Krishna Reddy himself like most of his other films.
 The album has six tracks.
+The audio was launched at Padmalaya Studios on 11 August 2003.